What is Power Piping?

 Power piping, unsurprisingly, is found in electric power generating stations, such as industrial and institutional plants, geothermal heating systems, and central and district heating and cooling systems.
-This places an exuberant amount of stress and pressure on the need to specify and adequately operate these systems, even beyond the stresses and pressure by which the piping intrinsically functions.
-These interests are reflected in the content of and changes made to ASME B31.1-2018: Power Piping, the standard for these systems.
+This places an enormous amount of stress and pressure on the need to specify and adequately operate these systems, even beyond the stresses and pressure by which the piping intrinsically functions.
+These interests are reflected in the content of and changes made to ASME B31.1-2020: Power Piping, the standard for these systems.

 Since any failure in power piping systems not only inhibits the piping’s performance locally but can also result in numerous people losing their power, heat, and air conditioning, it is crucial that they adhere to code.
-ASME B31.1-2018 is this code.
-As a section of the B31, the overall American Society of Mechanical Engineers Code for Pressure Piping, ASME B31.1-2018 exists as its own document for power piping.
+ASME B31.1-2020 is this code.
+As a section of the B31, the overall American Society of Mechanical Engineers Code for Pressure Piping, ASME B31.1-2020 exists as its own document for power piping.

 Specifically, it details the design, materials, fabrication, erection, test, inspection, operation, and maintenance of piping systems.
 Piping used with the Code includes pipe, flanges, bolting, gaskets, valves, pressure-relieving valves/devices, fittings, and the pressure-containing portions of other piping components.